albertomorini/nexter/README.md

 Nexter gives you info about TvShows you're watching, like the date of next episode and will create an event on your calendar of it.

 ## The idea

-Fed up of missing shows episode, I created this script which fetch on  <a href="https://tvmaze.com>">TvMaze</a> the date and create in my calendar the event (.ics, importend on my calendar by a script).
+Fed up of missing shows episode, I created this script which fetch on  <a href="https://tvmaze.com>">TvMaze</a> the date and create in my calendar the event.

 And, gives you info if there'll be another seasons or if the shows has been cancelled.